 Chinese characters are two dimensional

 Number of strokes

-It is no wonder that Chinese is recognised as the most difficult language to learn in the world — it is almost insurmountable to master 50,000 Chinese characters, although it is commonly advocated that you just need about 3,000 characters to be able to read newspapers and signposts.
+It's no wonder that Chinese is recognised as the most difficult language to learn in the world—it is almost insurmountable to master 50,000 Chinese characters, although it is commonly advocated that you just need about 3,000 characters to be able to read newspapers and signposts.

 So based on thisgreat post on Quora, the theory is that, in cultures that use more complex alphabets, people’s brains are highly trained to parse large amount of data, and therefore accustomed to finding information and digesting it quickly.

 If this is indeed the case, then perhaps we can infer that other cultures which have weaved complex alphabet sets into its language would similarly have a complex interface.

 Well, check out the Japan Yahoo website, which boasts the highest traffic in the nation.